-Figure 8-15.
+Figure 8-16.
 SW Voltage and Inductor Current Waveforms in Continuous Conduction Mode (CCM)

-8.4.3.2 Auto Mode - Light Load Operation
+8.4.3.2 Auto Mode - Light-Load Operation

-The LM61440 can have two behaviors while lightly loaded.
+The LM61460 can have two behaviors while lightly loaded.
 One behavior, called auto mode operation, allows for seamless transition between normal current mode operation while heavily loaded and highly efficient light load operation.
-The other behavior, called FPWM Mode, maintains full frequency even when unloaded.
-Which mode the LM61440 operates in depends on which factory option is employed.
+The other behavior, called FPWM mode, maintains full frequency even when unloaded.
+Which mode the LM61460 operates in depends on which factory option is employed.
 See Section 5 for options.
 Note that all parts operate in FPWM mode when synchronizing frequency to an external signal.

-In auto mode, light load operation is employed in the LM61440.
+In auto mode, light load operation is employed in the LM61460 at load lower than approximately a tenth of the rated maximum output current.
 Light load operation employs two techniques to improve efficiency:

-- Diode emulation, which allows DCM operation - Frequency reduction
+- · Diode emulation, which allows DCM operation - Frequency reduction